fturib/coredns/plugin/firewall/README.md

 ~~~

-Define the metadata labels `group_id` and `client_id` based on the content of OPT records (EDNS0)
+Define the metadata labels `group_id` and `client_id` with values extracted from EDNS0.
-and use those values to filter the DNS queries: any query that have not the group_id 123456789 AND that has not the client_id matching ABCDEF will be returned REFUSED
+and use those values to filter the DNS queries: any query that doesn't have the group_id of `123456789` AND doesn't have the client_id of `ABCDEF` will be returned REFUSED.
-Also filter the reply with disallowing IP returned within a specific regular expression.
+In addition, respond with a REFUSE if the first `A`/`AAAA` record in the response contains an IP in 172.217.0.0/16.

 ~~~ txt